 Head to the north side of the hotel zone and spend the day beach hopping down to the Caribbean side.
-There are 11 public beaches within the hotel zone, each beach is unique and offers visitors warm turquoise colored water along white sand.
+There are 11 public beaches within the hotel zone, each beach is unique and offers visitors warm turquoise-colored water along the white sand.

-Our last day of the trip we stayed in Cancun & explored local restaurants, shops and accommodations.
+On our last day of the trip, we stayed in Cancun & explored local restaurants, shops, and accommodations.
 I regret not planning a water activity for that day, so I would highly recommend doing so because it looks like a blast.
-Next time we’re in the area we plan to rent surf boards, kayaks or paddle boards to explore the area further.
+Next time we’re in the area we plan to rent surfboards, kayaks or paddleboards to explore the area further.

 Climate Change in Mexico